Skip to content

 4. Mark source root: Right-click src/ → Mark Directory as → Sources Root

-Environment Variables
+Environment variables

-Local Development
+Local development

+The .env.example file stays committed as a reference.
 Key variables for development:

 # Django